-July is Disability Pride Month, a celebration of disability as an identity and culture.
+July is Disability Pride Month, celebrating disability as an identity and culture.
 As part of our celebrations, we asked staff at the Minnesota Council on Disability: What does Disability Pride mean to you?

 On this page: